 Seeing similar corruption today, many are searching God’s word more diligently.
 They have found that trusting men and their ways leads to cursing, just as God’s word repeatedly states (see David’s words in Psalm 118:8; Jeremiah’s words in Jeremiah 17:5; And Nephi's words in 2 Nephi 4:34).
 We can be blessed instead by turning to God with our whole heart!
 He wants relationship with us.
 We are the bride of the Bridegroom.
 Too many have become unfaithful brides.

 The Word is the focus of wise virgins today.
-It has reference to three things; (1) The LORD Jesus as our only Savior and our primary source of light (John 1:1); (2) His precious written word in scripture; And (3) His personal word to each of us in pure revelation.
+It has reference to three things; (1) The LORD Jesus "the Word" (John 1:1) is our Savior and our primary source of light.
+He was with the Father from the beginning; (2) The "word" also includes His precious written word in scripture; And (3) His personal word to each of us in pure revelation.
 Those seeking the face of Christ seek more than the traditions of men.
 Many of the wise have thus emerged from their square boxes to embrace the living God.
 He adds oil to our lamps.
 Once again I state my firm belief in the word of God in scripture, including the Book of Mormon, the JST Bible, the Pearl of Great Price, and the oracles given Joseph Smith in the D&C. I am grateful for the work of the Prophet Joseph Smith in bringing them forth.
 Note just five examples of additional people hereafter, each of them also seeking a personal relationship with God, like Joseph and other notable ones in scripture.

 Christian author and TV evangelist Sadhu Sundar Selvaraj was once a devoted Hindu in India.
 He was miraculously converted to the LORD at a young age and now reaches millions through his large television network and his many books.
 He came to know the living God personally and presents a message of hope throughout the world in Jesus Ministries.